Day 1 Arrival in Delhi - 20th November

 Day 2 Delhi - Jaipur - Jhalana

 After breakfast we will set out on the drive to the cultural city of Jaipur.
-As you will get used to in India, birds are everywhere and thee will no doubt be numerous roadside stops along the way.
+As you will get used to in India, birds are everywhere and there will no doubt be numerous roadside stops along the way.
 Maybe a cracking White-tailed Lapwing will be patrolling a roadside pool, some stately Sarus Cranes will be spotted in a field, or a stunning Pallid Harrier will be watched hunting.
 But we are guaranteed some great sightings before reaching Jaipur.
 After lunch we will set out on a late afternoon jeep safari into the little-known Jhalana Safari Park, which has relatively recently built up a reputation for awesome Leopard sightings.
-This will be the focus of our visit but we will also see a good selection of birds such as Indian Scops Owl, Indian Golden Oriole, hopefully Indian Eagle Owl, Indian Nightjar, Brown-capped Pygmy Woodpecker, and much more.
+This will be the focus of our visit but we will also see a good selection of birds such as Grey Francolin, Black Eagle, Long-legged and White-eyed Buzzards, Yellow-footed Green-Pigeon, Indian Scops Owl, Spotted Owlet, Plum-headed Parakeet, Sirkeer Malkoha, Indian Golden Oriole, hopefully Indian Eagle Owl, Indian Nightjar, Yellow-crowned and Brown-capped Pygmy Woodpeckers, White-browed Fantail, Wire-tailed and Red-rumped Swallows, Brahminy Starling, Chestnut-shouldered Petronia, White-capped and Crested Buntings and much more.
+Night in Jaipur.

 Day 3 Jhalana - Ranthambhore